-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 Pillsbury Ready to Bake Pumpkin Cream Cheese Cookie Dough ($3.49; target.com)

-Possibilities are endless with this cookie dough, whether you are making traditional cookies, bars or cutouts.
+Possibilities are endless with this cookie dough, whether you’re making traditional cookies, bars or cutouts.
 You can’t forget about the unique cream cheese-flavored chips too.

 BelVita Pumpkin Spice Breakfast Biscuits ($14.89; amazon.com)

-Don’t knock these ‘til you’ve tried them!
+Don’t knock these till you’ve tried them!
 These healthier-ish cookies are packed with whole grain and fiber, with five cookies counting out to just 230 calories.
 A perfect on-the-go snack.

 Pumpkin spice pancakes and syrups